wavexx/python-bond/README.rst

   Thrown during initialization or unrecoverable errors.

 ``TerminatedException``:
-  Thrown when the bond exists unexpectedly.
+  Thrown when the bond exits unexpectedly.

 ``SerializationException``:
   Thrown when an object/exception which is sent *or* received cannot be